British Theatre Playhouse: Beatlemania - A Musical Journey performed by The Cavern Beatles

 To celebrate the 65th anniversary of The Beatles, The British Theatre Playhouse created Beatlemania - A Musical Journey performed by The Cavern Beatles, direct from Liverpool, endorsed and authorised by the famous Cavern Club, the birthplace of the Beatles.
 On 21 February 2025, the British High Commission in Singapore hosted a Meet and Greet for The Cavern Beatles held at the Crown and Anchor, attended by the British High Commissioner to Singapore, HE Nik Metha and the Deputy High Commissioner, Lucy Huges, and esteemed guests.

 On 22 February 2025, the show was presented at the British Theatre Playhouse's "Art for Charity" gala in Singapore at One Farrer Hotel, supporting the Business Times Budding Artists Fund and the Singapore Cancer Society.
 The next day, on 23 February 2025, in collaboration with the Timbre Group Singapore, The Cavern Beatles performed to a full-house at Timbre+ One North's live music venue.
 After Singapore, the show then toured to Kuala Lumpur, where it was performed at PJPAC for the JWYE Foundation's charity gala, supporting underprivileged children through scholarships, tuition, resources, and opportunities for a brighter future.
 It was an honour for the Founder of the British Theatre Playhouse, Cecilia Leong-Faulkner, to introduce the performers to Her Majesty, HRH Tunku Azizah, the Queen of Pahang and former Permaisuri Agong, immediately after the show.

 The Australian Bee Gees Show

-In December 2023, the British Theatre Playhouse, in association with Worldwide Entertainment, brought The Australian Bee Gees direct from Las Vegas to perform for One Farrer Hotel's year-end revelry.
-You have to love the Bee Gees and their songs, which have made a cultural impact throughout the World.
-The event was a total sell-out and one of Singapore's best NYE gala events.
+In December 2023, the British Theatre Playhouse, in association with Worldwide Entertainment, brought The Australian Bee Gees from Las Vegas to perform for One Farrer Hotel's year-end revelry.
+The event sold out.